-- Dispose of combustibles and flammables properly.
-If improperly discarded, they will increase the potential for a fire. - Clean up all oil spills as soon as possible to minimize spreading. - Stack materials and supplies in an orderly manner and secure them so they won't topple. - Do you value your health and safety, your work reputation, as well as your future employment?
+- Keep your work area clean throughout the day.
+This will minimize the amount of time needed to clean a larger mess at the end of the day; - Dispose of combustibles and flammables properly.
+If improperly discarded, they will increase the potential for a fire; - Clean up all oil spills as soon as possible to minimize spreading; and - Stack materials and supplies in an orderly manner and secure them so they won't topple.

+Do you value your health and safety, your work reputation, as well as your future employment?
 If you do, practice these general housekeeping rules.

-Good housekeeping is everyone's responsibility.
+Good housekeeping in the workplace is everyone's responsibility.
 Don't assume that someone else is going to clean up a mess or take the proper precautions.
-Make it your business to remove hazards from the workplace.
+Make it YOUR personal work task to remove hazards from the workplace.
 Fortunately, practicing good housekeeping is really very easy, once you've made it a habit.
-It only takes a few seconds to put things away properly or to clean up and discard potentially hazardous materials.
-These few seconds are well worth it if they can prevent a serious injury.
-And, you'll discover you work faster and better in a clean workplace.
+It only takes a few seconds to put things away properly or to clean up and discard potentially hazards materials.
+These few seconds are well worth it, if they can prevent a serious injury.
+You will discover you work faster and better in a clean workplace.